-Finding suitable accommodation in Rio de Janeiro will likely be a daunting task for new arrivals.
+Finding suitable accommodation in Rio de Janeiro is a daunting task for new arrivals.
 Although there is a wide variety of housing to choose from, space is limited in this bustling metropolis and finding a home in a sought-after area of Rio can be challenging.

 Areas and suburbs in Rio de Janeiro

-Divided into four districts, Rio de Janeiro's areas and suburbs are home to diverse neighbourhoods, and expats from all walks of life can find something perfectly suited to their preferences and budget.
+Divided into four districts, Rio de Janeiro’s areas and suburbs are home to diverse neighbourhoods, and expats from all walks of life can find something ideally suited to their preferences and budget.

 Young professionals and single expats will be spoilt for choice when it comes to finding accommodation in Rio de Janeiro.
-As the city claims the title of the entertainment capital of Brazil, there are plenty of neighbourhoods with access to nightlife and entertainment spots.
+As the city boasts world-renowned nightlife, there are plenty of neighbourhoods with access to entertainment spots.
 Suburbs such as the world-famous Copacabana, Ipanema, Jardim Botanica and Lapa are fantastic options for young expats.

-Expat families will be well-catered for in the suburbs of Lagoa, Flamengo, Santa Teresa, Botafago and Leblon.
-While some of these areas may be on the luxury end, they boast excellent amenities, public transport access and proximity to some of Rio's top international schools.
+Families have good options in the suburbs of Lagoa, Santa Teresa, Leblon and Barra da Tijuca.
+Leblon is one of Rio’s safest neighbourhoods, and Barra da Tijuca has a calm, family-friendly beach environment.
+Some of these areas may be on the luxury end, but they have excellent amenities and proximity to some of Rio’s top schools.

 See the page on Areas and Suburbs in Rio de Janeiro for more detail on the best areas to live in the city.